lemlooma/EventNite/README.md

 # Site Walkthrough

-* HomePageconsists of a splash page welcome, all events, and allows users to access login, register, or use a Demo account to check out the app.
+* Home Page consists of a splash page welcome, all events, and allows users to access login, register, or use a Demo account to check out the app.

 * Profile Page consists of a user welcome, and is where a users bookmarked/registered events populate.